Presbyterianism

 The burning bush, a common symbol used by Presbyterian churches, used by the Presbyterian Church in Ireland.
 The Latin inscription underneath translates as "burning but flourishing".
 Alternative versions of the motto are also used, such as "Nec Tamen Consumebatur" (yet not consumed).

-Presbyterianism is a historically Reformed Protestant tradition named after its form of church government by representative assemblies of elders, known as "presbyters".
+Presbyterianism (/ˌprɛzbəˈtɪriəˌnɪzəm/) is a historically Reformed Protestant tradition named after its form of church government by representative assemblies of elders, known as "presbyters".
 Though other Reformed churches are structurally similar, the word Presbyterian is applied to churches that trace their roots to the Church of Scotland or to English Dissenter groups that were formed during the English Civil War, 1642 to 1651.

 Presbyterian theology typically emphasises the sovereignty of God, the authority of the Scriptures, and the necessity of grace through faith in Christ.
+The historic doctrine of the Presbyterian Churches is explicated in the Westminster Standards.
 Scotland ensured Presbyterian church government in the 1707 Acts of Union, which created the Kingdom of Great Britain.
 In fact, most Presbyterians in England have a Scottish connection.
-The Presbyterian denomination was also taken to North America, Australia, and New Zealand, mostly by Scots and Scots-Irish immigrants.
+The Presbyterian denomination was also taken to United States, Canada, Australia, New Zealand and South Africa, mostly by Scots and Scots-Irish immigrants.
 Scotland's Presbyterian denominations hold to the Reformed theology of John Calvin and his immediate successors, although there is a range of theological views within contemporary Presbyterianism.
 Local congregations of churches that use Presbyterian polity are governed by sessions made up of representatives of the congregation (elders), a conciliar approach as with other levels of decision-making (presbytery, synod, and general assembly).
 There are roughly 75 million Presbyterians in the world.

 Presbyterianism's roots lie in the Magisterial Reformation of the 16th century.
 John Calvin's Republic of Geneva was particularly influential, along with Calvin's student, Scottish Reformer John Knox who worked with civil magistrates to establish the Presbyterian Church in Scotland, writing the book of common order and eventually the Scots Confession.
 Most Reformed churches that trace their history to Scotland are either presbyterian or congregationalist in government.
 In the 20th century, some Presbyterians played an important role in the ecumenical movement, including the World Council of Churches.
 Many Presbyterian denominations have found ways of working together with other Reformed denominations and Christians of other traditions, especially in the World Communion of Reformed Churches.
-Some Presbyterian churches have entered into unions with other churches, such as the Continental Reformed, Congregationalists, Lutherans, Anglicans, and Methodists.
+Some Presbyterian churches have entered into unions or ecumenical dialogue with other Reformed churches, such as the Continental Reformed and Congregationalists, and even non-Reformed denominations, such as Lutherans, Anglicans, and Methodists.
 Presbyterians in the United States came largely from Scottish, Scots-Irish immigrants, and also from New England communities that were originally Congregational but changed because of an agreed-upon Plan of Union of 1801 for frontier areas.